phegman/vue-mapbox-gl/readme.md

 ### Popups

 Popups can be a little tricky if you are trying to use Vue directives inside the popup content.
 This is because the popups are added to the DOM by Mapbox and not compiled by Vue.
-To get around this you can use extend Vue to create a new Component and then mount that to the popup.
+To get around this you can extend Vue to create a new Component and then mount that to the popup.
 Below is an example:

 Main js file: